lancerael/pi-charts/README.md

 ## Overview

 A simple API for the creation of SVG charts.
+It's a successor to d-theia, using functional rather than OOP - but is currently in early stages.
 Responsive in any device, providing additional detail via hover/touch tooltips.

 ## Charts added so far